This is my review of the Hilton Honors UK Platinum Visa credit card.

-If you work on the basis of a 5-star hotel in a major city being worth £250, then the value of a Hilton Honors point dropped from 0.5p to 0.3p.
-This meant that the return from your card spend – at 2 points per £1 – dropped from 1% to 0.6% of your spending.
+The value of a Hilton Honors point under the new system seems to be around 0.33p although there are variations.
+This means that the return from your card spend – at 2 points per £1 – is 0.66% of your spending.

-In the current credit card market, however, getting 0.6% of your spending back on a FREE Visa or MasterCard is arguably an attractive proposition.
+In the current credit card market, getting 0.66% of your spending back on a FREE Visa or MasterCard is an attractive proposition.
 The free IHG Rewards Club card, for example, only gives 1 point per £1 which I value at 0.4p-0.5p.

 How does this compare to a cashback credit card?